Frequently Asked Questions

 MBBS, MS, FRACS

-Dr Govind Krishna is an expert is weight loss surgery with 20+ years of experience performing gastric surgery.
-He has performed over 2,000+ weight loss and gastric operations and offers affordable surgical solutions for those wishing to consider weight loss surgery.
+Dr Govind Krishna is an expert is weight loss surgery with 25+ years of experience performing gastric surgery.
+He has performed over 2,500+ weight loss and gastric operations and offers affordable surgical solutions for those seeking weight loss surgery.

 He offers an empathetic, non-judgemental approach to weight loss management and his mission is to help his patients restore their health and move on with their lives.

-He holds a Master of Surgery (MS) degree specialising in gastric surgery and is a Fellow of the Australasian College of Surgeons (FRACS).
-Dr Krishna consults across South-Western Sydney at Campbelltown, Fairfield and Liverpool.
+Dr Krishna holds a Master of Surgery (MS) Degree specialising in gastric surgery and is a Fellow of the Australasian College of Surgeons (FRACS).

 Learn more about Dr Krishna’s significant weight loss surgical experience below.